 - James Gannon, Executive Director, Japan Center for International Exchange

-- Jennifer Lind, Assistant Professor, Dartmouth College
+- Jennifer Lind, Associate Professor of Government, Dartmouth College

-- Phillip Lipscy, Assistant Professor, Stanford University
+- Phillip Lipscy, Assistant Professor of Political Science, Stanford University

 - Mark Manyin, Specialist in Asian Affairs, Congressional Research Service